-stability of the use of the concept and of the content of this topic in key documents produced by the European Commission and the Council of Europe roughly in the two last decades, to infer the political importance it has assumed at the international and, especially, the European level.
-The two scopes of the documents used for this purpose will be the United Nations (mainly policy documents) and, especially, the European one (with a greater variety of authorship and types of documents - aiming to cover the main agents of political expression in the youth field such as the European Youth Forum, the Council of Europe and the European Commission - but also other types of documents) (table 1).
+This will show how much and how often the subject has been mentioned in key documents produced by the European Commission and the Council of Europe over the two last decades, and will provide an idea of the political importance the topic has assumed at the international and, particularly, European level.
+The scope of the documents used for this purpose will be mainly the United Nations (mainly policy documents) and, especially, the European institutions, both European Union and Council of Europe (with a greater variety of authorship and types of documents - aiming to cover the main agents of political expression in the youth field such as the European Youth Forum, the Council of Europe and the European Commission - but also other types of documents) (table 1).